 – Masanobu Suzui, Co-Director, indieszero

 The museum is another massive part of this title's content.
-Containing a magnificent amount of art and other collectibles makes it an engaging way to spend some time.
+Containing a magnificent amount of art and other collectibles make it an engaging way to spend some time.
 You can also check on your gameplay records as a nice reflection point.
-Admiring past entries of the franchise and your own gameplay history are these menus' sole purposes and they depict it all remarkably well.
+Admiring past entries of the franchise and your own gameplay history are these menus' sole purposes, and they depict it all remarkably well.

-Moving on from the gameplay, there are two elephants in the room regarding this title's release, the first of which being the story.
-Now, story has not been a heavily marketed aspect of this game, and not many were expecting much from it in that department.
-However, this without a doubt feels like the briefest inclusion of story for the series on consoles.
-Don't get me wrong, I thoroughly enjoyed most of the new story content but the issue I have with it all is the implementation.
-There is a mere 20 or so minutes of new cutscenes which even for a entry not centered around story, feels incredibly needless.
+Moving on from the gameplay, there are two elephants in the room regarding this release, the first of which is the story.
+The story has not been a heavily marketed aspect of this game, and not many were expecting much from it in that department.
+However, this, without a doubt, feels like the briefest inclusion of story for the series on consoles.
+Don't get me wrong, I thoroughly enjoyed most of the new story content, but the issue I have with it is the implementation.
+There are a mere 20 or so minutes of new cutscenes, which, even for an entry not centered around the story, feels incredibly needless.
 The new story content felt as if it would better fit the confines of the Re Mind DLC rather than being backloaded to a new game's ending.
-It also doesn't help that the gameplay and new story just don't synergize well enough, so while I found myself invested and engaged in the new story content as a whole, it almost felt like I was consuming a completely different product than from what I was just playing.
+It also doesn't help that the gameplay and new story don't synergize well enough.
+While I found myself invested and engaged in the new story content as a whole, it almost felt like I was consuming a completely different product than what I was playing.

 Speaking of personality, a small gripe I had with this title was the narration, or recap, of the prior games.
-Clearing certain songs and worlds will award players with very brief recaps of the prior games in the franchise from Kairi's perspective.
-Unfortunately, I found these recap scenes to just barely skirt being serviceable.
+Clearing certain songs and worlds will award players with very brief recaps of the franchise's prior games from Kairi's perspective.
+Unfortunately, I found these recap scenes to skirt being barely serviceable.
 Due to their brevity, I don't think these scenes would be enough to entice prospective fans or inform them enough on what has happened in the prior entries.
 Kairi also has no personality in these recaps either.
-She is merely the narrator, but at the same time, the lack of any uniqueness from Kairi's point of view for these scenes makes them feel very dry, dull and barebones.
+She is merely the narrator, but at the same time, the lack of any uniqueness from Kairi's point of view for these scenes makes them feel very dry, dull, and barebones.
 This is not a massive detractor by any stretch of the imagination since these scenes do technically accomplish what they set out to do in a sense, and they are rather infrequent and brief, but the way they were handled still did rub me the wrong way.
-All in all, the best way to describe the narration is that it does its job as acting as a very lite recap, but it does not go into enough detail into the past games for it to act as a serviceable conduit, and it also lacks any notable uniqueness from Kairi as a narrator which makes me question its overall point.
+All in all, the best way to describe the narration is that it does its job as acting as a very lite recap.
+Still, it does not go into enough detail into the past games to act as a serviceable conduit.
+It also lacks any notable uniqueness from Kairi as a narrator, making me question its overall point.

 The second elephant in the room has to do with the game's price tag and overall length.
-First and foremost, it is rather obvious at this point that this game is really aimed towards either rhythm game fans, or Kingdom Hearts fans who are in love with the soundtrack.
-This is not a title for those who expected a decent chunk of story, and if that is what a potential buyer desires, they are better off skipping this title entirely or purchasing it on sale.
-However, if you are a fan of rhythm games or are easily enthused by the wondrous Kingdom Hearts soundtracks, then this game is definitely worth the full price tag.
-Compared to most rhythm games, Kingdom Hearts Melody of Memory offers a jaw dropping amount of content.
-Including over 140 songs as well as tons of collectibles to the degree that it has is well beyond what most games of the genre do.
-The inclusions of synthesis, online versus mode on top of that, as well as co-op, makes Melody of Memory an incredibly stellar experience for those hooked to its gameplay.
+First and foremost, it is rather obvious that this game is aimed towards either rhythm game fans or Kingdom Hearts fans who are in love with the soundtrack.
+This is not a title for those who expected a decent chunk of the story, and if that is what a potential buyer desires, they are better off skipping this title entirely or purchasing it on sale.
+However, if you are a fan of rhythm games or are easily enthused by the wondrous Kingdom Hearts soundtracks, this game is definitely worth the full price tag.
+Compared to most rhythm games, Kingdom Hearts Melody of Memory offers a jaw-dropping amount of content.
+Including over 140 songs and tons of collectibles to the degree that it has is well beyond what most games of the genre do.
+The inclusions of synthesis, online versus mode on top of that, as well as co-op, make Melody of Memory an incredibly stellar experience for those hooked to its gameplay.
 I am personally hoping for more songs to be added as DLC at some point down the road.
-There are still a decent chunk of songs that are not included such as the data battle tracks in Kingdom Hearts 3 Re Mind's Limit Cut Episode.
-Regardless of whether or not that happens though, I am very satisfied with the impressive slew of songs we got in one package.
+There is still a decent chunk of songs not included, such as the data battle tracks in Kingdom Hearts 3 Re Mind's Limit Cut Episode.
+Regardless of whether or not that happens, though, I am delighted with the impressive slew of songs we got in one package.

-Overall, most of the critiques I have with Kingdom Hearts Melody of Memory are minor and are not in any way major aspects of the game.
-At its core, this title is an absolute delight and I see myself sinking dozens upon dozens of more hours into it as we await the next entry in the franchise, and beyond.
-The cathartic nature of perfecting songs, the inclusion of 3 gameplay modes and 3 difficulties makes the replay value sky high.
+Overall, most of the critiques I have with Kingdom Hearts Melody of Memory are minor and are not major aspects of the game.
+At its core, this title is an absolute delight, and I see myself sinking dozens upon dozens of more hours into it as we await the next entry in the franchise and beyond.
+The cathartic nature of perfecting songs, the inclusion of 3 gameplay modes, and 3 difficulties make the replay value sky-high.
 For rhythm game connoisseurs and those merely interested, there is more than enough to keep you hooked.